 According to Clark V. Brigger, a veteran and Pennsylvania State University’s executive director of undergraduate admissions: “At Penn State, we strive to be an example of what higher education can do to support and address the needs of our nation's armed forces, veterans, and their families, such as hosting a veterans’ career fair, offering priority class registration for veterans, and granting in-state tuition to all eligible veterans and dependents receiving Chapter 33, Chapter 35, or Fry Scholarship benefits, regardless of residency.
 This application fee waiver is another very tangible way to express our commitment to veterans and military families.”

-The Coalition for Access, Affordability, and Success is a group of colleges and universities across the U.S. that is committed to making college a reality for all students through its set of free online college planning tools, MyCoalition, that helps them learn about, prepare for, and apply to college.
+The Coalition for College is a group of colleges and universities across the U.S. that is committed to making college a reality for all students through its set of free online college planning tools, MyCoalition, that helps them learn about, prepare for, and apply to college.

 For more information, contact: Annie Reznik, executive director, email@example.com